slactjohnson/pcdsdaq/docs/source/daq_basic.rst

                     until the configured sleep time elapses.
 This may be useful if you have other devices that rely on a run to actually start before doing some action.
+- ``stop_sleep=0.5``: This configuration arguments is the same as ``begin_sleep``, but for the ``stop`` call.
+This is useful for very rapid scans that progress too quickly for the daq transitions to keep up.
+If you have a slow scan, feel free to zero this out: the default is ``1`` to prevent scan crashes with fast scans using default settings.